syncfusion-content/wpf-docs/wpf/Chart(Classic)/Getting-Started.md

-   > _Note: The chart area legend can also be added in the chart area by setting the ShowLegend property of ChartArea as True._
+   N> The chart area legend can also be added in the chart area by setting the ShowLegend property of ChartArea as True._

    ![C:/Users/johnbowlinboscok/Desktop/UG Images/New folder/ShowLegend_HL.png](Getting-Started_images/Getting-Started_img11.png)